The Bitrex Experts

 Joined Market Actives in 2010 for technical sales and clinical/ regulatory support with a background as a CVT in emergency veterinary medicine and a MBA with Entrepreneurship focus.
 Responsible for the development of core Bitrex brand assets and management of high-value client relationships.

-Earned "Certified Product Safety Professional" Designation in 2019.
+Earned "Certified Product Safety Professional" (CPSP) Designation in 2019.

 The Bitter Guy